Monday, November 12, 2018

 Veer made the promise.
 Rohini and Veer were pleased.

-After a few months, the time came to honor Ramu’s promise.
-Veer went to visit King to take his permission.
-But Veer was informed that King Krishnadevaraya has already hired a royal gardener.
+After a few months, the time came to honour Ramu’s promise.
+Veer went to visit the King to get his permission.
+But Veer was informed that King Krishnadevaraya had already hired a royal gardener.
 Disappointed, Veer came to meet Ramu.
-Hearing the news, Ramu became very angry and accused Veer of dishonoring his promise, and he called off Veer’s marriage with Rohini.
+Hearing the news, Ramu became very angry and accused Veer of dishonouring his promise, and he called off Veer’s marriage with Rohini.
 Veer tried to convince Ramu.
 But he didn’t hear anything.

 In weeks, he fixed Rohini’s marriage with a farmer.
 Upset, Veer decided to take a break from the royal palace’s work.
-He mounted on his horse Badal and went to the outskirts of the Vijaynagar kingdom.
+He mounted his horse, Badal, and went to the outskirts of the Vijaynagar kingdom.
 He waited for the boatman’s arrival.
 The boat arrived with a passenger.
 Veer was about to board it when he saw two goons attack passengers.
-He jumped to rescue, he put a tough fight.
-He successfully saved a passenger’s life.
+He jumped to rescue them, put up a tough fight, and successfully saved a passenger’s life.

-‘Thank you, nobleman, for saving my life,’ said passenger.
+‘Thank you, nobleman, for saving my life,’ said the passenger.

 Veer boarded the boat and left.
-He came back to the Vijaynagar kingdom.
-He was surprised to see the same passenger work as a royal gardener.
-He remembered King Krishnadevaraya say that he had already hired someone.
+When he returned to the Vijaynagar kingdom, he was surprised to see the same passenger working as a royal gardener.
+He remembered King Krishnadevaraya saying that he had already hired someone.

 Veer shared his story with the passenger.
-Passenger promised to hire Rohini’s brother as his assistant gardener.
+The passenger promised to hire Rohini’s brother as his assistant gardener.
 Thrilled, Veer ran to Ramu’s hut and shared the news.
 Ramu accepted his mistake and happily married his daughter Rohini to Veer.

-Moral of the story- Sometimes you have to let things go.
-Sometimes you have to stop caring for a minute.
-The bottom line is this; when one person stops being a part of your life, another one will come and fill that empty space.
-Leave the ones who left in the past, right where they belong, and never look back.
+Moral - Sometimes, you have to let things go.
+Sometimes, you have to stop caring for a minute.
+The bottom line is this; when one person stops being a part of your life, another will fill that empty space.
+Leave the ones who left right where they belong in the past, and never look back.
 They would come back to you if they were yours.

 Happy reading!